Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Analysis of the stellar orbits around Sgr A* in massive gravity

 The expression (\ref{period}) could be easily recast in order to obtain the following dependence of graviton mass $m_g$ on the orbital periods $P$ and eccentricities $e$ of S-stars, for a specified value of the parameter $f_{SP}$:

 This expression will enable us to obtain the new estimates for graviton mass $m_g$ which correspond to the given values of $f_{SP}$, using the observed orbital periods $P$ and eccentricities $e$ of S-stars.
-We will then compare these results with our previous constraints on graviton mass $m_g$ and study if there are any improvements.
+We will then compare these results with our previous constraints on graviton mass $m_g$ and study if there are any improvements with respect to our previous constraints from Table 2 in \cite{zakh18a}.